siberianfox/tinygwiki/TinyG-Configuration.md

 ##Gcode Default Parameters
 These parameters set the values for the Gcode model on power-up or reset.
 They do not affect the current gcode model state.
 For example, entering $gun=0 will not change the system to inches, but it will cause it to come up in inches during reset.

+These are also part of the "sys" group.

 ### $GPL - Gcode Default Plane Selection
 <pre>
 $gpl=0      - G17 (XY plane)